ruchirawp/Payments/README.md

-# Accept a Card Payment
+# Checkout and Invoice

-Build a simple checkout form to collect card details.
-Included are some basic build and run scripts you can use to start up the application.
+A simple checkout form to verify the card and send an invoice to the the customer through stripe.

 ## Running the sample